 “We are delighted to announce the important company milestone of FDA submission of the highly anticipated eQUANT system”’ said Dr. Knopfmacher, CEO of Avails Medical.
 “This is an important first step towards commercializing eQUANT in the U.S. and other countries. eQUANT can provide any clinical laboratory with a simple and powerful tool that is designed to fit seamlessly into the routine clinical laboratory’s workflow, accelerating traditional AST turnaround times by up to one day.”
 Avails Medical will showcase the eQUANT System as well as the eAST™ System at the upcoming ASM conference in Houston in June.

-Avails Medical, a pioneer in rapid, automated, and fully electrical antibiotic susceptibility testing (eAST™) announced today the transition to the next phase of its CARB-X grant.
-Avails was awarded an additional $1.7 million in non-dilutive funding from CARB-X, the Combating Antibiotic Resistant Bacteria Biopharmaceutical Accelerator.
-CARB-X is a global non-profit partnership based at Boston University School of Law and dedicated to funding the development of new antibiotics, vaccines, diagnostics and other products to address the rising global threat of antibiotic-resistant bacteria.
+In addition to FDA submission, Avails Medical also announced today an additional $5.4M million in non-dilutive funding from CARB-X for its rapid eAST system, after successfully achieving additional gating milestones.
+The Combating Antibiotic Resistant Bacteria Biopharmaceutical Accelerator (CARB-X), is a global non-profit partnership based at Boston University dedicated to funding the development of new antibiotics, vaccines, diagnostics, and other products to address the rising global threat of antibiotic-resistant bacteria.

-Acknowledgement and disclaimer:
+Acknowledgement and disclaimer